twinfoundation/attestation/packages/attestation-models/docs/reference/interfaces/IAttestationVerifyResponse.md

 > **body**: `object`

-The data to be used in the verification.
+The data to be used in the verification response.

 #### verified